MESAHub/mesa/docs/source/test_suite.rst

 :ref:`other_physics_hooks`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case exercises several of the ``other_*`` physics hooks simultaneously in a 1 Msun, Z=0.02 metallicity, model.
+This test case exercises several of the ``other_*`` physics hooks simultaneously in a 1 |Msun|, Z=0.02 metallicity, model.
 It provides an example of how to include your own physics code into a MESA run.

 :ref:`pisn`
 ^^^^^^^^^^^^^^^^^^^^^^

-This test case evolves an initialy 200 |Msun| star from ZAMS untill it undergoes a pair instability supernovae (PISN).
+This test case evolves an initially 200 |Msun| star from ZAMS untill it undergoes a pair instability supernovae (PISN).

 :ref:`ppisn`